-What to do with Milk Tooth?
+What should I do with Milk Tooth?

 Researcher B. R. Townend in 1960 handily broke these down into nine basic types of ritual: